evgenyb/evgenyb.github.io/_posts/2020-11-11-blue-green-with-apim.md

 https://api.foo-bar.org/foo;rev=2
 ```

-Then I can implement [<choose...> (aka Control flow policy)](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies?WT.mc_id=AZ-MVP-5003837#choose) and route all traffic containing `rev=` as prt of the url to the inactive backend.
+Then I can implement [control flow policy](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies?WT.mc_id=AZ-MVP-5003837#choose) and route all traffic containing `rev=` as prt of the url to the inactive backend.

 ```xml
 {% raw %}